 - Add avocado to your salad or sandwich: Avocado is a great substitute for unhealthy dressings loaded with hydrogenated oils.

 - Serve heart healthy snacks: Knowing how to diet when entertaining guests can be stressful, but avocados can absolve you of feeling guilty for snacking at parties.
 Make your own guacamole!
 Store bought versions are usually loaded with preservatives to improve shelf life.
 You can get all the ingredients necessary at your local grocery store and provide your guests with a healthful snack (bonus points if you switch out the chips for veggies).

 Plus, avocados have a thick skin, so they're less likely to be affected by pesticides.
 You don't have to buy avocados organic, which helps your wallet and your health.

 Sign up for our daily weight loss secrets

 Lots of people get intimidated when they cut up an avocado, but it's really simple!
 Carefully cut into the middle of the avocado until you can feel the pit.
 With the knife still piercing the fruit, rotate the knife around the avocado until it makes it all the way back to where you started!
-Next, remove the pit with a spoon.
-Carefully, make slices (all the way to the skin but do not cut through) in the avocado.
-Make crosswise slits so that you have a checkerboard.
+Next, remove the pit by quickly snapping a sharp knife directly into the pit and giving it a twist.
+Carefully, make crosswise slits in the avocado meat so you end up seeing something that resembles a checkerboard.
 Grab your spoon again and scoop out the avocado meat.

 If you're familiar with Beyond Diet you know that a lot of health concerns can be eliminated by adding the right foods and supplements to your diet, including chronic inflammation.
 Click on the link below to find out how you can prevent heart disease and 90% of other common diseases in 30 seconds a day!